FAQ for Students and Educators

 The EDB will organise training programmes on sex education for serving principals and teachers from time to time.
 Details and registration will be uploaded onto the Training Calendar on the EDB’s homepage.

-The purpose of conciliation is to help the parties involved work out a mutually acceptable resolution, eliminate misunderstanding and settle disputes with the assistance of an impartial third party.
+The purpose of conciliation is to help the involved parties reach a resolution that is mutually acceptable with the help of an impartial third party.
+Conciliation should be voluntary and maintain an open and fair approach to ensure equitable treatment for both parties.

 What should schools pay attention to when handling sexual harassment complaints?